 Since then other players have jumped in, including Garmin (and their Garmin Swim watch as it related to swimmers), along with FitBit and their waterproof watches, and others including Speedo (and their MisFit Shine 2).

-The Apple Watch, however, is a true smartwatch: a device that runs as a digital home on your wrist for everything from playing tunes, sending and receiving text messages and adding third-party apps that can do just about anything you can think of.
+The Apple Watch, however, is a true smartwatch for swimmers: a device that runs as a digital home on your wrist for everything from playing tunes, sending and receiving text messages and adding third-party apps that can do just about anything you can think of.

 As it relates to swimmers and crushing their swim workouts, the Apple Watch is also a massively powerful tool for measuring and tracking your swimming.